Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

 Buy it if

-✅ You want good images: Its 6.2MP camera is the second-best on this list, and we found the images impressive even under less than favorable conditions.
+✅ You want good images: Its 6.2MP camera is the second-best on this list, and we found the images impressive even in unfavorable conditions.

 Don't buy it if:

-❌ You want something lightweight: It's the heaviest option on this list, so if weight is a concern, look at other options.
+❌ You want something lightweight: It's the heaviest option on this list.

-❌ You want to photograph planets: It's not ideal for planetary viewing — for that you might want to check out one of the smart scopes from Unistellar.
+❌ You want to photograph planets: It's not ideal for planetary viewing, so check out one of the smart scopes from Unistellar.

-You're a beginner: While it's easy enough once you get the hang of it, there are a few aspects that could trip beginners up.
+You're a beginner: While it's easy enough to use once you get the hang of it, there are a few aspects that could trip beginners up.

 The bottom line

-🔎 Vaonis Stellina: Easy to control and provides delightful images directly to your phone or tablet within minutes.
-Once you have mastered the setup procedure, it trades versatility for ease of use. ★★★★
+🔎 Vaonis Stellina: Easy to control it provides delightful images directly to your phone or tablet within minutes.
+Once you have mastered the setup process, it trades versatility for ease of use. ★★★★

-While it's quite easy to carry with the backpack, it's important to note that the Vaonis Stellina is the heaviest smart telescope in this lineup, weighing 24.25 lbs / 11kg.
-This makes it more suited for backyard use — unless the weight isn't a concern for you.
-This is particularly useful if you live in a city since its CLS (City Light Suppression) effectively removes any traces of light pollution from the images.
-We found that the stars and nebulas were accurately represented, although the star quality wasn't as sharp as we hoped for.
+While it's quite easy to carry with the backpack, it's important to note that the Vaonis Stellina is the heaviest smart telescope in this lineup, weighing in at 24.25 lbs /11kg.
+As a result, we'd recommend this scope if if you live in a city and intend on stargazing from your backyard, as its CLS (City Light Suppression) effectively removes any traces of light pollution from the images.
+We found that the stars and nebulas were accurately represented, although the star quality wasn't as sharp as we hoped.

 Swipe to scroll horizontally